- Campus Life

 Toll-Free Phone: (800) 388-6784

-Location: We are on the ground floor of the Kehoe Administration Building on the SUNY Plattsburgh campus.
+Location: We are on the second floor of the Kehoe Administration Building on the SUNY Plattsburgh campus.